evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 440 liters.
 With the rear seat down, it is 1338 liters.
 On the roof, you can load up to 50kg.
-Max weight is 2160kg, and with the base weight of 1750 kg, you can max load 410 kg, including driver and passengers.
+The maxium weight of the car is 2160kg, and with the base weight of 1750 kg, you can max load 410 kg, including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 {{< sitefiguresized thumb="models/byd/atto_3/atto_3/trunk_1_st.jpg" title="BYD Atto 3" width="1600" height="1067"  >}}